ChainSafe/gossamer/docs/docs/design/bitfield-signing.md

 2. [`AvailabilityStore::QueryChunkAvailability(CandidateHash, ValidatorIndex, response_channel)`](https://github.com/paritytech/polkadot-sdk/blob/1e3b8e1639c1cf784eabf0a9afcab1f3987e0ca4/polkadot/node/subsystem-types/src/messages.rs#L556)

+This message is sent once for each occupied core, whenever the subsystem is notified of a new active leaf.

-This type is already defined as `availabilitystore.QueryChunkAvailability` in `dot/parachain/availability-store/messages.go`.
+The type is already defined as `availabilitystore.QueryChunkAvailability` in `dot/parachain/availability-store/messages.go`.

 ## Subsystem State